2X MATCH: Leave your mark. Join the Evelyn H. Lauder Legacy Society with your bequest for research.

 What’s next

-The team will complete recruitment and analysis of two smaller trials, WISH and PEPP 2.
-WISH evaluates a vaginal moisturizer with or without a relaxation hypnotic intervention to improve vaginal symptoms, body image and libido.
-PEPP 2 evaluates how their interactive workbook can improve sexual communication and satisfaction.
-The research team will evaluate their findings and combine the most effective interventions into one, individualizable toolkit.
-An important outcome of this work is to provide community and academic oncologists with the tools needed to address the sexual health concerns of their patients.
+The research team will complete their randomized pilot trial evaluating an interactive workbook to improve sexual communication and satisfaction between couples.
+They will conduct a clinical trial to evaluate how to combine the most effective interventions into one individualizable toolkit.
+An important outcome of this work is to provide oncologists with the tools needed to address the sexual health concerns of their patients, an area often overlooked or seen as too complex to address.

 Biography

-Debra Barton, PhD has been an investigator in oncology symptom management since 2002, having developed, implemented and completed 11 large multi-site intervention trials.
+Debra Barton, PhD is the McMahan-McKinley Endowed Professor in Gerontology at the University of Tennessee, Knoxville.
+She has been an investigator in oncology symptom management since 2002, having developed, implemented and completed 11 large multi-site intervention trials.
 She has developed phase II and III clinical trials in a variety of symptoms including fatigue, hot flashes, peripheral neuropathy, sleep problems, cognitive changes related to chemotherapy, nausea and vomiting, and sexual health, using behavioral interventions such as hypnosis and imagery as well as dietary supplements.
 Three previously completed trials have demonstrated promising positive effects; a topical gel for peripheral neuropathy, American ginseng for cancer related fatigue and vaginal dehydroepiandosterone (DHEA) for vaginal symptoms.
 She also completed a pilot study showing positive effects on hot flashes from hypnosis alone that were equal to the improvement seen with an antidepressant known to help hot flashes.

 Dr. Barton is currently developing a comprehensive multi-faceted intervention for improving sexual health for women with a history of cancer that involves both pharmacologic and non-pharmacologic components that address physiologic, psychosocial and cognitive variables that impact sexual health.
 Therefore, her approach to symptom management is to address symptoms from multiple perspectives, using more than one intervention, to reduce symptoms with minimal to no side effects.